-If the student's academic appeal is denied for the spring semester, the student must be completely moved out of their on-campus housing assignment by the Friday following Fall commencement.
+If the student's academic appeal is denied for the spring semester, the student must be completely moved out of their on-campus housing assignment.
 If items have not been removed by the deadline, University Housing will remove them and will not be responsible for any lost or damaged items during this process.
 Failure to remove items will result in additional charges.